Skip to content

 cd /usr/src/app; python admin-tool.py reset_db_upgrade_seq

 Clearing Redis will not cause problems for the operation of DataFlux Func itself.
-However, running business code may depend on data in Redis, so please confirm before proceeding
+However, running business code may depend on data in Redis.
+Please be sure to confirm before proceeding

 The specific commands are as follows: